brucedkyle/architectures/docs/sustainability/sustainability.md

 - Sustainability
 - Modernization

+Demand suppliers to become sustainable
+Re-imagine everydepartment and businessprocess to adopt asustainable posture Institute customerexperience with eco-friendlypackaging Capture and manage variousmetrics throughout thebusiness to support ESGreporting requirements Partner with third partylogistics (3PL) companiesfor a greener last miledelivery

 | | Actionable Step | Implementation details |
 | - | - | - |
 | Automation | Create a world-class sensing and risk-monitoring operation | Integrate data from multiple systems to get enterprise-wide view of changes in inventory demand.
 Monitor and analyze near real-time data |